dataviscourse/tutorials/lectures/lecture-d3-layouts.md

 }
 ```

-Now we can revert to the try/catch functionality to catch errors:
+This means that we can revert to the try/catch functionality to catch errors:

 ```  javascript
 async function getFirstUser() {